Mehdi Karroubi: Post-election activity

 On 9 August 2009, in a letter to the Chairman of the Expediency Discernment Council of Iran, Karroubi demanded investigation of Iranian prisons for possible tortures and in particular sexual harassment of men and women.
 On 19 August, he wrote to parliament speaker Ali Larijani, asking to meet with him, President Mahmoud Ahmadinejad, judiciary chief Ayatollah Sadeq Larijani, former president Akbar Hashemi Rafsanjani and the state prosecutor to "personally present my documents and evidence over the cases of sexual abuse in some prisons specially Kahrizak detention center."

 Ali Larijani and Sadeq Larijani both officially rejected his claims and Ali Khamenei's representatives and vice chairman of National Security Commission of the parliament demanded Karroubi's arrest.
-Karroubi also raised concerns about the 2009 Iranian presidential election, saying the results had been rigged.
+Karroubi also raised concerns about the 2009 Iranian presidential election, alleging that the results had been rigged, and accused Supreme Leader Ali Khamenei of endorsing the alleged fraud and supporting the deadly crackdown on the ensuing Green Movement protests.

 Attacks

 On 8 January 2010, Karroubi's son, Hussein Karroubi reported on Karroubi's website, Saham News, that shots had been fired at his armored car by pro-government demonstrators in Qazvin.
 Demonstrators also threw "bricks and rocks" at the flat where he was staying.
 The New York Times newspaper reported that he "has been pushed and shoved" and had a shoe thrown "at him—a grave insult in Iran"—since the election.
 "But this was the first time someone shot at him."

 On 2 September 2010, 20 members of the Basij militia broke into Karroubi's apartment building.
 They shot at the building, set small fires in the courtyard, the lobby, vandalized parts of the building, cut water pipes to the apartment and tried to cut power on the street.
 This was the fourth consecutive night that Karroubi's apartment has come under attack.
 Karroubi's son, Mohammad Taghi Karroubi, said he heard several of the men say they were there to kill his father.
 Several of Karroubi's security team were injured when pleading with the gathering to stay outside the building to no avail.
 The head of a security team protecting Karroubi was in a coma after being beaten, as he tried to talk with a group of attackers.